-Kevin Ulmer begins his first season at the helm of the Bemidji State University volleyball program in 2016.
+The 2017 season will be the second season at the helm of the Bemidji State volleyball program for Ulmer.

 In his first season as head coach for the beavers the team finished with a 7-22 overall record and a 3-17 conference record.
 Under Ulmer's leadership two seniors, Jess Yost and Amanda Tronick, both finished their careers with over 1,000 kills.
 Yost also set a new program record for career kills with 3,381 and earned her first All-NSIC honor.
 The team was in the top half in the conference in blocking and had six players named on the 2016 Fall Academic All-NSIC Team.

 Ulmer came to Bemidji State after serving as the head volleyball coach at Bethel College (Ind.) since 2012.
 He has led the Pilots to an overall record of 88-65 with a 47-27 mark in Crossroads League action and four straight seasons of at least .500 play.
 Ulmer’s teams have also earned a regular-season championship and a pair of conference tournament runner-up finishes in four seasons.

 A first-time collegiate head coach, Ulmer inherited a .500 volleyball team in 2012.
 By the conclusion of his first season he had directed the Pilots to a 24-16 mark en route to the championship game of the league’s postseason tournament and a berth into the NCCAA National Tournament.
 The Pilots continued to break new ground in year two.
 The team went 27-14 overall with a 16-2 mark in Crossroads League play to clinch the league’s regular season title and a second straight berth into the NCCAA National Tournament.